+Vectors can be scaled infinitely without quality loss.
 With the ability to resize without quality loss, it’s clear how vectors fit into your graphic design projects.
-Luckily, you can also vectorize images, such as a logo converted into a PNG or JPEG file.
-All it takes is a few basic steps, and you’ll be able to convert your rasterized graphics to vectors in no time.
+Here are the basic steps to vectorize images so you can convert your rasterized graphics to vectors in no time.

 Vector VS Raster Formats Explained